SiliconLabsSoftware/docs-matter/sld132-matter-thread-getting-started/04-example-applications-demos.md

 # Example Applications and Demos

-The Silicon Labs Matter GSDK Extension (MGE) offers example applications to help you get started with Matter, the first two of these are used in this guide's step-by-step example:
+The Silicon Labs Matter SiSDK Extension offers example applications to help you get started with Matter, the first two of these are used in this guide's step-by-step example:

 - Matter SoC Light over Thread